IMSkidmore/IsaacSkidmore/README.md

 implementing code for ascii animation using javascript

 implement google gemini api and give it a lot of information about me, then let it answer whatever question the user visiting the website could ask.

+Scrap the command style interface.. have ascii animation on startup, then show different options as links around centered ascii animation with titles such as "education" "ask me anything (using google gemini api)", "projects", etc, and have animation point at the option the user is hovering.
+On each tab show information, and highlight a number somewhere on that tab, then have one of the tabs be a secret password that the user can enter the numbers they've found for a a secret ascii animation or something cool.